Promoting race inclusivity in the workplace: a toolkit for organisations

 Suggestions for events could include:

-- panel sessions – organise an event bringing together a panel of racially diverse speakers.
+- panel sessions – organise an event bringing together a panel of ethnically diverse speakers.
 The topics could range from success stories and getting into leadership roles to intersectionality

-- diversity workshops – ideas might include ‘bringing your whole self to work’ or ‘let’s talk about race’
+- diversity workshops – ideas might include ‘let’s talk about race’

 - guest speaker spotlights – invite an ethnic minority guest speaker from the legal or non-legal sector to talk about their career